 The FortisBC Energy Champions program is designed specifically for children in kindergarten through grade seven, emphasizing the importance of environmental responsibility and being an 'Energy Champion'.

-From January through March 2013, the FortisBC Energy Champions program visited 75 elementary schools located throughout the lower mainland, Vancouver Island, interior and northern British Columbia.
+From January through March 2015, the FortisBC Energy Champions program visits more than 50 elementary schools located throughout the lower mainland, Vancouver Island, interior and northern British Columbia.